HEROIC MEDIA TEAM

 Cope works out of Heroic Media’s Dallas office and has been with the organization since August 2010.
 Prior to joining Heroic Media, Marissa worked five years in Media and Public Relations in the non-profit sector with the Better Business Bureau and an organization specializing in U.S./ Mexico relations.
 Fluent in Spanish, Cope served as a missionary in Peru with Mission to the World.
 She is a graduate of Baylor University with a degree in Political Science.

 Cope is an expert on the pro-life issue, having been featured in National Right to Life News, One News Now, Adoption Today & Fostering Families Today Magazine, National Catholic Register, and on the Information Radio Network.
 Cope recently married and lives with her husband, J. Marty, in Dallas.

 A graduate of Brown University and Gordon-Conwell Theological Seminary, Elaine has been actively involved in pregnancy center ministry for the past 10 years during which she served as the Executive Director of pregnancy medical centers in Boston and Philadelphia.

-One of her main passions is to help equip pregnancy centers increase their outreach to individuals at risk for abortion and to be the first responders in an unplanned pregnancy.
+One of her main passions is to help equip Pregnancy Help Centers to increase their outreach to individuals at risk for abortion and to be the first responders in an unexpected pregnancy.